 Mistake #7: Sending wrong notification messages that might provoke users

-Often marketers forget that it’s about the overall quality of the relationship; each and every message you send affects the relationship.
+Often marketers forget that it’s about the overall quality of the relationship and user experience; each and every message you send affects the relationship.

 Say, you sent a discount coupon and the customer bought the product.
 If the customer sees the same discount again, he is very likely to perceive it as spam.
 That’s -1 for your brand.

 Need another example of bad push messaging?
 Retargeting for products that are not in the cart, and were actually removed from the cart.